dadaloop82/hass_ai/README.md

 **HASS AI** is a custom integration for Home Assistant that acts as an intelligence layer for your built-in conversation agent (Assist).

 It works by first analyzing all your entities to understand their purpose and importance.
-Then, it provides a service that injects this context into your prompts before sending them to the conversation agent you have already configured in Home Assistant.
+Then, it provides a service that injects this context into your prompts before sending them to the conversation agent you have already configured in Home Assistant. **This means it works seamlessly with the agent you already use, whether it's a local model, OpenAI (ChatGPT), or Google Generative AI.**

-This allows for more powerful and context-aware commands, regardless of whether you use OpenAI, Google, or another provider.
+This allows for more powerful and context-aware commands, regardless of which AI provider you choose.

 ## Features